AusDTO/dta-website/_posts/2018-05-25-building-trust-with-certificate-transparency.md

 hero-image: /images/blog-banners/building-trust-with-certficate-transparency_hero.png
 facebook-image: /images/blog-facebook/building-trust-with-certficate-transparency_facebook.png
 twitter-image: /images/blog-twitter/building-trust-with-certficate-transparency_twitter.png
-searchexcerpt: Most website security certificates need to submit to 2 or more transparency logs to be considered valid after 30 April 2018.
-Certificate transparency has implications for internet security, your website and the integrity of the logs themselves.
+searchexcerpt: Since the end of April 2018, most website security certificates are now being published to public logs.
+Why is this happening and what does it mean for your site?
 redirect_from: /blog/building-trust-with-certficate-transparency/

 ---